pinpoint-apm/pinpoint-node-agent/README.md

 * Elasticsearch Node client

 ## Environment variables
+Based on the [pinpoint-config-default.json](/blob/master/lib/pinpoint-config-default.json) file, only necessary parts are set as environment variables.

 name | default | description
 -----|---------|------------
 PINPOINT_AGENT_ID |  | The maximum length is 24. a required variable.